BAE-Systems-HAIKU/HAIKU/docs/data_models.md

 <figure>
 <img src="../figs/NSIDC_data.png" alt="NSIDC data" style="width:90%">
 <figcaption align = "center" style="width:90%"><b>Figure 2:</b> Sea ice concentrations in the northern and southern hemisphere from satellite data obtained from NSIDC.
-The data is shown in a polar projection.</figcaption>
+The data is shown in a polar projection and 250 on the color scale corresponds to 100% coverage.</figcaption>
 </figure>